Funny-Headline-Generation/Jokingbird_code/README.md

 This is the source code for the paper "Jokingbird: Funny Headline Generation for News" by Nikita Login, Alexander Baranov and Pavel Braslavski (To be published in LNCS 13217)

-Authors:
+The research was done as a part of master's course at HSE University in 2020-2021

+### Authors

 Nikita Login, HSE University, Moscow, Russia

 Alexander Baranov, HSE University, Moscow, Russia

 Pavel Braslavski, Ural Federal University

-The research was done as a part of master's course at HSE University in 2020-2021

 Research supervisor: Pavel Braslavsky, Ural Federal University